DecoOliveira98/DecoOliveira98/README.md

 Computer Science student focused on software development.
 Exploring both front-end and back-end technologies, with experience in Python, Java, JavaScript, HTML5, and CSS.

+Currently learning about **Blockchain** and its potential applications.

 🎯 Currently seeking opportunities to apply my knowledge in real-world projects and grow with modern technologies.

 🎮 Passionate about artificial intelligence, software engineering, and gaming.